NVIDIA/DL4AGX/Models/README.md

 # Models
-This folder contains implementations of efficient model architecture designs, which offer improved accuracy and efficiency.
+This folder contains implementations of efficient model architecture designs with improved accuracy, faster inference speed, and better resource utilization, which make them especially suitable on edge devices such as in autonomous vehicle applications.
-These methods are optimized for autonomous vehicle use cases, offering benefits such as faster inference speed, better resource utilization, and increased robustness of predictions.

 ## DEST: Depth Estimation with Simplified Transformer
 [DEST](./DEST/) employs a GPU-friendly, simplified attention block design, reducing model size and computation by over 80% while increasing accuracy and speed, validated on depth estimation and semantic segmentation tasks.